-In terms of nutrition facts, there is an impressive (and lengthy) list of all the health benefits of eating fresh Wild Alaskan Salmon.
+Wild salmon nutrition is one of those things that is often over looked because of the delicious flavors that fresh fish provide.
+There is an impressive (and lengthy) list of all the health benefits of eating fresh Wild Alaskan Salmon.
 Simply put, it’s about the healthiest thing you can eat.

 Besides the great taste, Wild Alaska Salmon & Seafood Company’s wild salmon is: